-It's been a month and a half since I last posted on my blog, something I never thought would come to pass.
+It's been such a long time since I last posted on my blog, something I never thought would come to pass.
 And yet as the days stretched on it became harder and harder to post.
 Once again there are a thousand half-written posts in my queue, ten thousand in my head.

 But today, finally, I have pushed through the quicksand to bring you....